29.1 C

 BJP sources said the meeting, chaired by Union Home Minister Amit Shah, was a routine political consultation and a strategic dialogue focused on multiple layers of Tripura’s political, social, and developmental priorities.
 During the discussion, the delegation placed strong emphasis on the need for accelerated development in tribal-dominated regions of the state.

-The attention was drawn to issues such as livelihood opportunities, infrastructure development, healthcare accessibility, and quality education for tribal communities.
+The attention was drawn to issues such as livelihood opportunities and infrastructure development for tribal communities.
 Leaders highlighted the importance of ensuring that Central welfare schemes reach the grassroots level without delay, especially in remote and hilly areas of Tripura.

 Amit Shah reportedly assured the leaders that the Central government is committed to ensuring peace, stability, and long-term prosperity in Tripura.
 He stressed that the Centre would continue extending full support to the state in bridging developmental gaps and improving the socio-economic condition of marginalised tribal communities, who form a significant portion of the state’s population.